BMKoscak/2d-platformer_pygame/README.md

 * **Swap Assets:** Replace sprites, backgrounds, and sound effects with your own creative designs.
 * **Tweak Gameplay:** Adjust character speed, jump height, enemy behavior, and more.

-Dive into the `platformer.py` file and the `assets` folder to unleash your creativity!
+Dive into the `jungle_escape.py` file and the `assets` folder to unleash your creativity!

 ## ⚖️ License & Distribution

-This 2D platformer game is released under a **free-to-use and free-to-distribute** license.
+This 2D platformer game is released under the **MIT License**.
 You are welcome to share it, modify it, and enjoy it without any cost.

 **The only requirement is attribution:** If you distribute or showcase this game, please ensure you credit the original author.
 A simple mention in your documentation, a splash screen, or a "Credits" section within your modified version is greatly appreciated.

+---

+### MIT License

+Copyright (c) 2024 The Benn/BMKoscak

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+---

 ## 🙏 Credits

-**Original Author:** \[The Benn/BMKoscak\]
+**Original Author:** The Benn/BMKoscak

 Thank you for playing Jungle Escape!
 We hope you enjoy the adventure.